You've read our ratings, and now here's the Motor1.com team's personal best and worst of the year.

 The SL model I drove looked and felt cheap, and it lacked most of the basic features you expect as standard on some of the alternatives.
 The infotainment was pretty poor, too, and it just wasn't engaging to drive at all.
 Sure, the V8 was pretty good and there was a ton of interior space – but that isn't enough to make the Titan a truck worth considering here and now in 2020.
 Hopefully part of Nissan's brand turnaround includes a new version that challenges the more established alternatives.

 Check out our review of the Nissan Titan.

 Best Car: Porsche 718 Boxster GTS 4.0

 I’m not a huge Porsche fanboy, but I looked forward to reviewing the 718 Boxster GTS 4.0 for 13 very important reasons – six for the proper manual transmission, six for the cylinder count, and one for that soft-top roadster body style.
-Currently, it’s the only naturally aspirated six-cylinder in the 718 family, also appearing in the Cayman GTS 4.0, Boxster Spider, and Cayman GT4 – Boxster, Boxster S, Cayman, and Cayman S models make do with a turbo four.
+Currently, the GTS' mill is the only naturally aspirated six-cylinder in the 718 family, also appearing in the Cayman GTS 4.0, Boxster Spyder, and Cayman GT4 – Boxster, Boxster S, Cayman, and Cayman S models make do with a turbo four.
 What’s more, that 4.0-liter mill is only mildly detuned from the unit in the legendary 911 GT3, meaning it’s a high-RPM screamer that begs to be wound out.